lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The simplifications from the DHKEM definition in [RFC9180] is that since the ciphertext and receiver's public key are included explicitly in the Composite ML-KEM combiner, there is no need to construct the `kem_context` object, and since a domain separator is included explicitly in the Composite ML-KEM combiner there is no need to perform the labeled steps of `ExtractAndExpand()`.

+Note that here, `SerializePublicKey()` and `DeserializePublicKey()` refer to the underlying encoding of the DH primitive, and not to the composite serialization functions defined in {{sec-serialization}}.

 # Composite ML-KEM Functions {#sec-composite-mlkem}

-This section describes the composite ML-KEM functions needed to instantiate the KEM API in {{sec-kems}}.
+This section describes the composite ML-KEM functions needed to instantiate the public KEM API in {{sec-kems}}.

 ## Key Generation